-Many people are affected by Tennis elbow (aka lateral epicondylitis) is a painful condition of the elbow caused by overuse.
-This overuse is usually from repeating the same motions again and again.
-The result is damage to the tendons that join the forearm muscles to the outside of the elbow.
-Naturally, this causes much pain and tenderness on the outside of the elbow where these forearm muscles attach.
+Tennis elbow (aka lateral epicondylitis) is a painful condition of the elbow caused by overuse.
+This overuse is usually from repeating the same motions continuously overtime in our daily lives.
+As a result, damage occurs to the tendons that join the forearm muscles to the outside of the elbow.
+Naturally, this damage can cause much pain and tenderness in that particular region of the elbow where the forearm muscles attach.

-Movements associated with repetitive stresses from playing Tennis such as forearm supination (turning the forearm over with the palm up); and wrist extension have provided this condition with its nickname.
-Although many sufferers with tennis elbow have never played Tennis in their lives!
-Tennis Elbow symptoms that have lasted more than six weeks are considered to be sub-acute and beyond three months, as chronic tennis elbow.
+Tennis elbow received its name from repetitive stress injuries received from playing tennis.
+The particular movements that are responsible for the condition are notably forearm supination (turning the forearm over with the palm up) and wrist extension.
+It should be noted that many tennis elbow sufferers have never played tennis in their lives!
+The condition can occur at any time, usually post-exercise or after some form of manual lifting.
+How long Tennis Elbow symptoms last can be uncertain.
+Cases that are longer than six weeks are considered to be sub-acute and beyond three months, as chronic tennis elbow.

 The elbow joint is comprised of three bones: your upper arm bone (humerus) and two long bones in your forearm (the radius and ulna).
 There are bony bumps at the distal end (base) of the humerus called epicondyles.
 The bony bump on the outside (lateral side) of the elbow is called the lateral epicondyle.
 Muscles, ligaments, and tendons attach here and hold the elbow joint together.

-The tendons and muscles that lateral epicondylitis affects, involves these muscles and tendons of your forearm.
+The tendons and muscles that lateral epicondylitis affects, involves those of the forearm.
 In particular, the forearm muscles that extend your wrist and fingers and the forearm tendons (extensors) which attach the muscles to bone.
 They are each attached at the elbow onto the lateral epicondyle.
 The specific tendon (usually) involved in tennis elbow is known as the Extensor Carpi Radialis Brevis (ECRB).

 When the ECRB is weakened from overuse or more force is applied to the area than normal healthy tissue can handle.
 Microscopic tears form in the tendon where it attaches to the lateral epicondyle.
 Over time these tears lead to inflammation and pain.